Mnesarchella fusilella

 Mnesarchella fusilella is a species of primitive moths in the family Mnesarchaeidae.
 It is endemic to New Zealand and can be found in the Northland, Auckland, Waikato, Bay of Plenty, Hawke's Bay, Whanganui, and Wellington regions.
 It prefers well lit damp forests or moist fern-covered banks and lives at altitudes ranging from sea-level to approximately 500 m.
 Adults are on the wing from October to December.
 This species is normally day flying but males have been collected at night via light trapping.

 Taxonomy

 This species was first described by Francis Walker in 1864 and named Tinea fusilella.
-In 1988 J. S. Dugdale placed this species within the Mnesarchaea genus.
+Although George Hudson did not discuss this species in his 1928 book The butterflies and moths of New Zealand he did illustrate species under the synonym Mnesarchaea loxoscia.
+In 1988 J. S. Dugdale placed T. fusilella within the Mnesarchaea genus and synonymised M. loxoscia within that species.
 In 2019 George William Gibbs and Niels Peder Kristensen undertook a review of species within the family Mnesarchaeidae and placed this species within the newly described Mnesarchella genus.
 The male holotype specimen was collected in Auckland by Lt Col Daniel Bolton, RE, and held at the Natural History Museum, London.